Package Leaflet: Information for the Patient

 Other sources of information

-The detailed information of this medicine is available on the website of the Spanish Agency of Medicines and Medical Devices (AEMPS) http://www.aemps.es/
+Detailed information on this medicine is available on the website of the Spanish Agency for Medicines and Health Products (AEMPS) http://www.aemps.es/

-Myoview is a commercial brand of GE Healthcare.
+Myoview is a trademark of GE Healthcare.

 ____________________________________________________________________________

-This information is intended solely for doctors or healthcare professionals:
+This information is intended only for doctors or healthcare professionals:

-The complete technical data sheet of Myoview is included in the product packaging, as a separate section of this prospectus, in order to provide healthcare professionals with scientific and practical information on the administration and use of this radiopharmaceutical.
+The complete technical data sheet of Myoview is included in the product packaging, as a separate section of this leaflet, in order to provide healthcare professionals with scientific and practical information on the administration and use of this radiopharmaceutical.